IgorLadnik/TraderService/README.md

   }
 }

-Query *TraderByUniqueProperty* returns a single trader by his unique parameter - either email (preferred) or *id*
+Query *TraderByUniqueProperty* returns a single trader by its unique parameter - either email (preferred) or *id*.